foxglove/docs/docs/10-primary-sites/1-self-hosting/0-installation.md

 - [Kubectl](https://kubernetes.io/docs/tasks/tools/) - Kubernetes command line tool
 - [Helm](https://helm.sh/) - Kubernetes package manager

-To deploy your Primary Site, you will first need an account with one of the supported cloud providers (AWS, Azure, GCP).
+To deploy your Primary Site in the cloud, you will first need an account with one of the supported cloud providers (AWS, Azure, GCP).
+You may also choose to self-host a Kubernetes installation and an S3-compatible object store such as MinIO.

+> We have tested the S3-compatible setup with MinIO.
+Other compatible services may work.
+Object creation events are required in order to process files from your inbox.

 You will need to provision storage buckets, a Kubernetes cluster, and cloud credentials before installing the Primary Site.

-Foxglove provides a set of [Terraform examples](https://github.com/foxglove/terraform-examples) to help with these initial provisioning steps.
+Foxglove provides a set of [Terraform examples](https://github.com/foxglove/terraform-examples) to help with the initial provisioning steps in a supported cloud provider.

 ### Create storage buckets